spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 Almost a year after it launched, however, the Pennsylvania Homeowner Assistance Fund (PAHAF) is overwhelmed by demand, interviews and public records show.
 The fund frequently struggles to get the information it needs from mortgage companies, causing delays and complaints from increasingly desperate applicants who say they cannot get updates from program workers.

-Wait times depend largely on how responsive mortgage companies are to PAHAF’s requests to confirm how much someone owes, which can involve weeks or months of back-and-forth.
+Wait times depend largely on how responsive mortgage companies are to PAHAF’s requests to confirm how much someone owes, which can involve weeks or months of back-and-forth, administrators said.
 An application cannot move ahead until that information is provided.

 By mid-December, more than 6,000 applications were in the final stage of approval, according to public data.
 Those people had been waiting, on average, more than 6 months, said Mandy McIntyre, a PAHAF spokesperson.

 {{<featured/info
   side="right"
 >}}
-### Key points:
+### Key points

 - Pennsylvania received $350 million from the federal government to help homeowners recover from the pandemic.
 - The state program launched in February 2022 and covers mortgage and utility debt, delinquent property taxes, and other housing costs, as well as ongoing mortgage payments.
 - The process of confirming an applicant’s debt with their mortgage or utility company has caused months-long delays, pushing average wait times to twice the program’s goal of 60 days.
 - Some homeowners seeking help with overdue utility bills have had their service shut off while waiting.
-- Nearly two dozen applicants told Spotlight PA they had difficulty getting updates from the program while waiting, compounding their frustration and anxiety.
+- Nearly two dozen applicants told Spotlight PA they had difficulty getting updates from the program, compounding their frustration and anxiety.
 {{</featured/info>}}
 Most applicants are not at risk of losing their homes while they wait, administrators and advocates said.
 In the majority of cases, federal rules require mortgage companies to pause foreclosure proceedings for 60 days once someone has applied to the program.